Change Password

 Example

-Consider a scenario where we are utilizing a set of m samples to train a neural network model.
-Each sample consists of input values and their corresponding expected outputs.
-Let's use x(i) and y(i) (i=12...m) denote the i-th input value and the expected output.
+Consider a scenario where we are training a neural network model using a set of m samples.
+Each sample consists of an input value and its corresponding expected output.
+Let's use x(i) and y(i) (i=12...m) denote the input and expected output of the i-th sample.

 The hypothesis h(Θ) of the model is defined as:

 Here, Θ represents the model's parameters θ0 ~ θn, and x(i) is the i-th input vector, consisting of n features.
-The model uses function h(Θ) to compute the output by performing a weighted combination of the input features.
+The model computes the output using a function h(Θ), which performs a weighted combination of the input features.

-The objective of model training is to identify the optimal values of θj that lead to the outputs being as close as possible to the expected values.
-During the start of training, θj is assigned random values.
+The objective of model training is to identify the optimal values of θj that produce outputs as close as possible to the expected values.
+At the beginning of training, θj is initialized with random values.

-During each iteration of model training, once the outputs for all samples have been computed, the mean square error (MSE) is used as the loss/cost function J(Θ) to measure the average error between each computed output and its corresponding expected value:
+During each iteration of model training, after computing the outputs for all samples, the mean squared error (MSE) is used as the loss/cost function J(Θ).
+It measures the average squared difference between the predicted output and its corresponding expected value:

 In the standard MSE formula, the denominator is usually 1m.
-However, 12m is often used instead to offset the squared term when the loss function is derived, leading to the elimination of the constant coefficient for the sake of simplifying subsequent calculations.
-This modification does not affect the final results.
+However, 12m is often used instead to offset the squared term when taking the derivative.
+This leads to the elimination of the constant coefficient during gradient calculation, simplifying subsequent computations without affecting the final result.

-Subsequently, the gradient descent is employed to update the parameters θj.
-The partial derivative with respect to θj is calculated as follows:
+Subsequently, gradient descent is used to update the parameters θj.
+The partial derivative of the loss function with respect to θj is calculated as follows:

 Hence, update θj as:

-The summation from i=1 to m indicates that all m samples are utilized in each iteration to update the parameters.
-This approach is known as Batch Gradient Descent (BGD), which is the original and most straightforward form of the Gradient Descent optimization.
+The summation from i=1 to m indicates that all m samples are used in each iteration to update the parameters.
+This approach is known as Batch Gradient Descent (BGD), the original and most straightforward form of the gradient descent algorithm.
 In BGD, the entire sample dataset is used to compute the gradient of the cost function during each iteration.

-While BGD can ensure precise convergence to the minimum of the cost function, it can be computationally intensive for large datasets.
-As a solution, SGD and MBGD were developed to address efficiency and convergence speed.
-These variations use subsets of the data in each iteration, making the optimization process faster while still seeking to find the optimal parameters.
+While BGD offers precise convergence to the minimum of the cost function, it can be computationally intensive for large datasets.
+To improve efficiency and convergence speed, SGD and MBGD were introduced.
+These variants use subsets of the data in each iteration, significantly accelerating the optimization process while still aiming to find the optimal parameters.

 Stochastic Gradient Descent